lizhineng/yicai2013/README.md

 # Yicai2013
-The alexa of the first Yicai's financial match, also you can vote for somebody unlimitedly. : )
+The ranking of the first Yicai financial match, also you can vote for somebody unlimitedly. : )

-**Note:** This application may become invalid after 17th July, 2013
+**Note:** This application may unavailable after 17th July, 2013

 ## Usage
 1. Modify the configuration file, `settings.conf`.
-2. $ `python3 backend.py`, also you can add `--interval=5`, the interval unit is second
+2. `$ python3 backend.py`, also you can add `--interval=5`, the interval unit is second
-3. $ `python3 serve.py`
+3. `$ python3 serve.py`

 ## Requirement
 ### Server
 * Python3
+* Tornado
 * BeautifulSoup 4
 * Requests 1